Ukrainian defenders dig in as Russia boosts firepower

 “The day will come when they will have to admit everything.
 Accept the truth,” he added.

-Experts have said that the next phase of the battle may begin with afull-scale offensive.
-The outcome could determine the course of the conflict, which has flattened cities, killed untold thousands and isolated Moscow economically and politically.
+Experts have said that the next phase of the battle may begin with a full-scale offensive.
+The outcome could determine the course of the conflict, which has already flattened cities, killed untold thousands and isolated Moscow economically and politically.

+In an interview that appeared on “60 Minutes” on Sunday night, Zelenskyy said Ukraine’s fate as the war shifts to the south and east depends on whether the United States will help match an expected surge in Russian weaponry in those regions.

+“To be honest, whether we will be able to (survive) depends on this,” said Zelenskyy, speaking through a translator.
+“I have 100% confidence in our people and in our armed forces.
+But unfortunately, I don’t have the confidence that we will be receiving everything we need.”

 Questions remain about the ability of Russia’s depleted and demoralized forces to conquer much ground after their advance on the capital, Kyiv, was repelled by determined Ukrainian defenders.
 Britain’s Defense Ministry reported Sunday that the Russian forces were trying to compensate for mounting casualties by recalling veterans discharged in the past decade.